vuejs/vuepress/docs/reference/default-theme/config.md

   Specify the messages of the 404 page.

-  The message will be randomly picked from the array when user enter the 404 page.
+  The message will be randomly picked from the array when users enter the 404 page.

 ### backToHome